SMD-Bioinformatics-Lund/bonsai-prp/README.md

-# Pipeline result processor (prp): A collection of parsers and data models for creation and validation of a standardized output for the [jasen](https://github.com/genomic-medicine-sweden/jasen) pipeline which is used as an input for [bonsai](https://github.com/Clinical-Genomics-Lund/bonsai)
+# Pipeline result processor (prp)
+*A collection of parsers and data models for creation and validation of a standardized output for the [jasen](https://github.com/genomic-medicine-sweden/jasen) pipeline which is used as an input for [bonsai](https://github.com/Clinical-Genomics-Lund/bonsai).*

+> [!WARNING]
+> Bonsai-PRP is under development in an alpha stage.
+Expect uneven documentation, breaking changes, and bugs until the official 1.0 release.

 ## Dependencies (latest)
 * biopython